Ontario College Advanced Diploma | 6 semesters | Barrydowne Campus

 - Any grade 12 English (C) or (U)

 - Any grade 12 mathematics (C) or (U)

 - Any grade 12 chemistry (C) or (U)

 - Any grade 11 (U) or (C) or grade 12 biology (U)

 Graduates from the Medical Laboratory Assistant (MDLA) program at Cambrian College can apply to the Medical Laboratory Technology (MDLY) program with advanced standing (minimum grade requirements apply in order to transfer credits).

 Registered CSMLS members pay a reduced cost for the national certification exam.
-Students can register as members with CSMLS for periods of 2 years or 4 years at a reasonable additional cost.
-In 2018, the cost to write the CSMLS exam for a member was $780 while the cost for a non-member was $1435.
+Students can register as members with the CSMLS for periods of 2 years or 4 years at a reasonable additional cost.
+In 2019, the cost to write the CSMLS exam for a member was $1030 while the cost for a non-member was $1435.
 There are many additional benefits to being a student member with the CSMLS.
 For more information, please visit the CSMLS.